rakibul-islam-sabbir/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-#This game was made by Python 3
+# This game is developed using Python 3.

-#I use Tkinter as a library
+# I use Tkinter as a library.

-#Tkinter is the fastest and easiest way to create GUI applications.
+# Tkinter is the fastest and easiest way to create GUI applications.